 You can also copy and paste the job description into a free word and phrase frequency tool like Online-Utility.org's Text Analyzer to identify the most frequently used keywords and see how your resume measures up.

 Does my online presence support my career story?

-Make sure your online presence is consistent with your resume so that the person they meet in person and read about on paper matches what they find online.
-Click on the following links for tips on how to monitor your online brand and to download my free personal branding checklist.
+Make sure your online presence is consistent with your resume so that the candidate the interviewer meets in person and reads about on paper matches what's online.
+Click on the following links for tips on how to monitor your online brand and to download TopResume's free personal branding checklist.

 What questions should I ask myself before accepting a new job?

 You've applied for the job and are in the hiring process.
 What do you consider now?

 While salary is always important to consider before accepting the job offer, make sure you're also taking a hard look at your benefits.
 Do a quick cost analysis, breaking down the salary, health insurance, paid time off, sick policy, and retirement plan.